Advanced Pedagogy in Signed Language

 3. Describe the range of currently available procedures for assessing Auslan development in children;

 4. Describe the range of currently available procedures for assessing the English language and literacy abilities of students who use signed language; and

 5. Demonstrate the process of translation between English and Auslan for educational purposes.

 - Introduction to the linguistic features of Auslan relevant to its use as a language of instruction;

-- Theory and practice of code-switching between different types of sign communication, including natural sign systems;
+- Theory and practice of using different types of sign communication, including natural sign systems;

 - Demonstration and analysis of specific teaching techniques using signed language, including explanation of new concepts, using questioning effectively, and managing group discussions;

 - Theory and practice in assessing Auslan development.